BA (Hons) Graphic Design

 Opportunity & Inspiration

-- The programme teaches you to work in a live studio environment and engage in real client work
+- Learn to work in a studio environment and engage in real client work.

-- Professionals in the field bring their experience and influence directly into the classroom
+- Learn from professionals in the field who bring their experience directly to the classroom.

-- You can participate in internationally recognized competitions and live projects
+- Participate in internationally-recognised competitions and live projects.

-Graduates are prepared for work in advertising, design studios, communication design, editorial work in magazines and newspaper, product design, web design, and other forms of media.
+On graduating our students are prepared for work in a range of occupations including design studios, advertising, digital media agencies, web and app design, communication design, editorial work in magazines and newspaper and other forms of media.
 Many students also go on to freelance careers, education and other areas of design.